 Foxburg Country Club - Pennsylvania Wilds

-Test your skills on America’s oldest golf course.
+Test your skills on the oldest golf course in continuous use in America.
 Established in 1887, the renovated Foxburg Country Club’s historic nine-hole course has challenging narrow fairways, deep roughs and fast greens.
 The country club’s log clubhouse is home to the American Golf Hall of Fame, featuring a priceless collection of golf clubs and memorabilia covering 400 years of golf.
-The golf course, clubhouse and Hall of Fame are open to the public from April through October.
+The golf course, clubhouse, and Hall of Fame are open to the public from April through October.

 Bedford Springs Resort - The Alleghenies